If your radiators are unbalanced, they will not heat up at the same speed as each other so it's essential you understand how to balance radiators.

 It helps to enlist a few friends or the kids at this point so that you can keep an eye on how fast all the radiators warm up.
 You'll usually find those radiators nearest the boiler will be faster.

-Once you've let your radiators cool down completely, you'll need to turn your heating back on and head to the radiator which warmed up the fastest.
+Once you've let your radiators cool down completely, you'll need to turn your heating back on and head to the radiator which has warmed up the fastest.

 You'll need to adjust the fastest radiator in your home first.
 Close the lockshield valve on this radiator completely, then open it by one quarter turn.